simskij/awesome-software-architecture/readme.md

 - [Wikipedia: DevOps](https://en.wikipedia.org/wiki/DevOps) - Combining software development and operations practices to shorten time to market while maintaining high quality.
 - [The Phoenix Project, by Gene Kim et al](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262592) - Business novel about IT, Devops and helping your Business win :orange_book:.
+- [Keep CALMS and carry on](https://dwpdigital.blog.gov.uk/2019/03/25/keep-calms-and-carry-on-how-we-do-devops/) - How BPDTS use the CALMS model as a reference for their devops adaptations.

 ## License